The name of the Association shall be the “Plymouth Argyle Supporters Association London Branch” (PASALB).

 (a) The Annual General Meeting shall be held on such date as determined by the Committee and shall be open to all members of the Association.

-(c) Written nominations for officers and members of the Committee duly seconded must be received by the General Secretary before commencement of voting.
-Such nominations must be signed by the nominee.
+(c) Nominations for officers and members of the Committee duly seconded must be received by the General Secretary before commencement of voting.

-(e) The Agenda for the Annual General Meeting, including all proposed amendments to the Constitution, shall be published on the website and in “Pasty News”, which shall be sent to all members in advance of the meeting.
+(e) The Agenda for the Annual General Meeting, including all proposed amendments to the Constitution, shall be published on the website and sent to all members in advance of the meeting.

 (f) The voting rights shall be confined to current members of the Association only.

 (g) The Annual General Meeting shall be empowered to transact the following business:

 III.
 In the event of a tie in the vote for any position apart from that of Chairman, the Chairman elected at the AGM for the following year shall have a second, casting, vote.

 An Extraordinary General Meeting may be convened at any time by the request of one fifth of the current membership of the Association or 20 members, whichever is the lower and must be convened not more than 28 days subsequent to such request being received by the General Secretary.
 The General Secretary shall notify all members not less than 14 days before the meeting stating the time, date and venue, and the business to be discussed.
 The quorum for such a meeting shall be one fifth of the current members or 25 members, whichever is the lower.